Noaht8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -   `rev` &emsp; Reverses lines character-wise.
 -   `cut` &emsp; Cuts sections from each line of input.
 ```
+🔹 What is cut?
+cut is a command that extracts specific parts (columns or characters) from each line of a file or text.

+🔹 Common Options
+-d → sets the delimiter (default is TAB)

+-f → choose fields (columns)

+-c → choose specific characters

+Example:
 cut -d ":" -f1 /etc/passwd
 # Shows usernames from passwd file
 ```